Product foundation

 Why this matters

-Start with the subdomain building block
+Start with the Pattern building block

 It is the foundational signal for one small part of the profile map, not a global personality score and not the highest-level summary a user should rely on by itself.

-What goes into one subdomain score
+What goes into one Pattern score

-How domain-level pattern is formed
+How Area-level pattern is formed

-Why domain-level pattern matters more in practice
+Why Area-level pattern matters more in practice

-Domain-level patterns provide the clearer high-level signal for reading the Living Profile.
+Area-level patterns provide the clearer high-level signal for reading the Living Profile.
 They make it easier to understand what keeps recurring across a larger part of the map.

 How to read the hierarchy correctly